 Prior to joining Steptoe, Mr. Serron served as a trial attorney in the Plan Benefits Security Division of the Office of the Solicitor, US Department of Labor.
 In that capacity, he was responsible for representing the Secretary of Labor in complex fiduciary breach cases under ERISA at both the trial and appellate levels.

-Mr. Serron is currently an adjunct professor in the LLM program at Georgetown Law, where he teaches "ERISA: The Fiduciary Provisions."
-He also speaks frequently on employee benefits matters.
+Mr. Serron is currently an adjunct professor in the LLM program at Georgetown Law and speaks frequently on employee benefits matters.

 - Skin Pathology Assocs. v.
 Morgan Stanley & Co., 2014 US Dist.
 LEXIS 26154 (S.D.N.Y.
 Feb.
 24, 2014) – Dismissal of putative class action alleging that a non-fiduciary service provider violated ERISA by participating in a prohibited transaction with a 401(k) profit sharing plan.

 - Pharmaceutical Care Management Association v.
 District of Columbia, 613 F.3d 179 (D.C.
 Cir.
 2010) – Appellate victory on behalf of trade association, holding that ERISA preempted portions of a District of Columbia law seeking to impose fiduciary standards and disclosure obligations on pharmacy benefit managers (PBM) in performing administrative services for ERISA-covered plans.